whu8-stat660/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 4, Problem 1]
 - Question (mphan12-stat660): What are the two steps that should not be indented?
 - Answer (mphan12-stat660):  PROC and DATA steps and the corresponding RUN/QUIT should always start in the first space of a line, i.e. never indented.
+Note that proc statements don't require run, but it is good practice to add it.